Protein aggregation: Aging

 biochemical impairments associated with the disease.

 Aggregate localization

 Several studies have shown that cellular responses to protein aggregation are well-regulated and organized.
 Protein aggregates localize to specific areas in the cell, and research has been done on these localizations in prokaryotes (E.coli) and eukaryotes (yeast, mammalian cells).
+From the macroscopic point of view, positron emission tomography tracers are used for certain misfolded proitein.
+Recently, a team of researchers led by Dr. Alessandro Crimi has proposed a machine learning method to predict future deposition in the brain.

 Bacteria

 The aggregates in bacteria asymmetrically end up at one of the poles of the cell, the "older pole."
 After the cell divides, the daughter cells with the older pole gets the protein aggregate and grows more slowly than daughter cells without the aggregate.
 This provides a natural selection mechanism for reducing protein aggregates in the bacterial population.

 Yeast

 Most of the protein aggregates in yeast cells get refolded by molecular chaperones.
 However, some aggregates, such as the oxidatively damaged proteins or the proteins marked for degradation, cannot be refolded.
 Rather, there are two compartments that they can end up in.
 Protein aggregates can be localized at the Juxtanuclear quality-control compartment (JUNQ), which is near the nuclear membrane, or at the Insoluble Protein deposit (IPOD), near the vacuole in yeast cells.
 Protein aggregates localize at JUNQ when they are ubiquitinated and targeted for degradation.
 The aggregated and insoluble proteins localize at IPOD as a more permanent deposition.
 There is evidence that the proteins here may be removed by autophagy.
 These two pathways work together in that the proteins tend to come to the IPOD when the proteasome pathway is being overworked.